 - Maintain shareholder records

 - Keep minutes of its meetings and records of major decisions in most states

 - Pay an annual fee and file an annual report in many states

 An LLC should maintain good records, but it is required to meet minimal recordkeeping requirements in most states.

 If you need help choosing between an inc. and an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.